For many people, one of the most confusing aspects of Spanish wine is the system used to classify it - the Denominación de Origen system.

-How does the system work for Spanish wine?
+How DOs work for Spanish wine classification

 In Spain, wines fall under two umbrella categories: